Arshad221b/YOLO-NAS-for-custom-data/README.md

 # YOLO-NAS object detection on custom dataset
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A project that is built on a YOLO-NAS object detection model.
-This project provides a flow to build and train a custom YOLO-NAS model for custom objects.
-In this particular case the model is trained to detect signs on the street and classify them into four categories.
+This project is centered around a YOLO-NAS (You Only Look One - Neural Architecture Search) object detection model.
+It offers a comprehensive guide for building and training a custom YOLO-NAS model tailored to detect specific objects.
+In this instance, the model is trained to recognize street signs and classify them into four categories.

 ## DEMO
 <div align='center'>